RuiyuRayWang/blog/content/post/mult-R.md

 Recently, I ran into an issue with [`cellassign`](https://github.com/Irrationone/cellassign) when analyzing single cell datasets.
 I suspected that reverting to previous R versions might [resolve the problem](https://github.com/Irrationone/cellassign/issues/92).

 Plus, the GPG key added earlier is raising errors everytime I invoke `sudo apt update`, which is quite annoying.
-So I figured it might be better to build R from source.
+So I figured it might be better to re-build R from source.

 ## Uninstall previously built R versions